History of Perth, Scotland: Early history

 In the early 10th century, the city became an important centre of the Kingdom of Alba, which was later known as Scotland.
-During much of the medieval period the town was known colloquially as Sanct John's Toun (Scots for "Saint John's Town") because the church at the centre of the parish was dedicated to St John the Baptist.
-The presence of Scone two miles northeast, a royal centre of Alba from at least the reign of Kenneth I mac Ailpín (843-58), later the site of the major Augustinian abbey of the same name founded by Alexander I (1107–1124), will have enhanced Perth's early importance.
+During much of the medieval period the town was known colloquially as Sanct John's Toun (Scots for "Saint John's Town") because St John's Kirk, the church at the centre of the parish, was dedicated to St John the Baptist.
+The presence of Scone two miles northeast, a royal centre of Alba from at least the reign of Kenneth I mac Ailpín (843–58), later the site of the major Augustinian abbey of the same name founded by Alexander I (1107–1124), will have enhanced Perth's early importance.

-Perth was often the unofficial 'capital' of Scotland, due to the frequent residence of the royal court there.
+Perth was often the unofficial capital of Scotland, due to the frequent residence of the royal court there.
 It was at Scone Abbey that the Stone of Destiny was kept, and on it the Kings of Scots were crowned, until the coronation of Alexander III (1249–1286).

 12th and 13th centuries

 King David I (1124–1153) granted burgh status to the town in the early 12th century, and documents from this time refer to the status of the kirk there.
-Many of the records taken from this time were the result of the arrival of the Dominicans or Blackfriars; Blackfriars, Perth, was established by Alexander II (1214–1249) by 1240.
+Many of the records taken from this time were the result of the arrival of the Dominicans or Blackfriars.
+Blackfriars friary was established by Alexander II (1214–1249) by 1240.
 In the 12th and 13th centuries, Perth was one of the richest trading burghs in the kingdom (along with such towns as Berwick, Aberdeen and Roxburgh), residence of numerous craftsmen, organised into guilds – for example, the hammermen (metalworkers) and glovers.
 There was probably some decline in prosperity during the numerous wars of the 14th century.
-The town also carried out an extensive trade with the Continent, and examples of foreign luxury goods have been recovered from excavations within the town (e.g., Spanish silk, fine pottery from France; wine will also have been a major import, not least for the use of the Church).
+The town also carried out an extensive trade with the Continent, and examples of foreign luxury goods have been recovered from excavations within the town, such as Spanish silk, fine pottery from France.
+Wine will also have been a major import, not least for the use of the Church.
 The main destinations were France, the Low Countries and the Baltic.
-Medieval crafts are still remembered in some of the town's old street names, e.g., Skinnergate, Cutlog Vennel (see Vennels of Perth).
+Medieval crafts are still remembered in some of the town's old street names, such as Skinnergate, Cutlog Vennel (see Vennels of Perth).

-The royal castle (on or near the site of the present multi-storey car park adjacent to the new council offices), was destroyed by a flood of the Tay in 1209, one of many that have afflicted Perth over the centuries.
+The royal castle (on or near the site of the present multi-storey car park adjacent to the new council offices) twas destroyed by a flood of the Tay in 1209, one of many that have afflicted Perth over the centuries.
 William I (1142–1214) restored Perth's burgh status, while it remained as the nominal capital of Scotland.